BC Neptūnas

-Basketball Club Neptūnas (Krepšinio klubas Neptūnas), commonly known as Neptūnas or Neptūnas Klaipėda, is a Lithuanian professional basketball club based in Klaipėda, Lithuania.
-The club participates in the Lithuanian Basketball League.
+Basketball Club Neptūnas (Krepšinio klubas Neptūnas), commonly known as Neptūnas, Neptūnas Klaipėda and BC Neptūnas, is a Lithuanian professional basketball club based in Klaipėda, Lithuania.
+The club participates in the Lithuanian Basketball League and in the EuroCup.
 It was founded in 1962 under the name BC Maistas (English: food) and in 1964, BC Maistas's name was changed to BC Neptūnas.
 The club carries the name of the Roman sea god Neptune.
 Neptūnas participated in the 2014–15 EuroLeague season and is only the third Lithuanian club to participate in the premier European basketball league, after Žalgiris and Rytas.

 History

 First steps (1962–1993)

 In 1966 Neptūnas won the Žalgiris friendship championship and next year with the same roster became runners-up.

 Since 1970 there have been many changes in the team: coaches and players left the team and were replaced with new team members, so the team did not achieve better results.
 In 1975 Klaipėda's community decided to change the team from its foundations based on people from Klaipėda and the Samogitia region, who also finished studies in the cities of Vilnius and Kaunas.
 There were young and prospective players, whose energy helped to reach better results in a period of two years, including 3rd place in Lithuanian Spartakiada; in 1981 and 1982 they became runners-up of newspaper Sports championship, and also in 1983 they became champions of the Soviet Union Professional Union championship.